 Faith and Freedom Project

-These conversations are part of wider conversations about the relationship between the Church and capitalism, the different interpretations of “freedom” (both in a religious and in a non-religious context), the contribution of religions to building vibrant civic societies.
+These conversations are part of a wider discussion about the relationship between the Church and capitalism, the different interpretations of “freedom” (both in a religious and in a non-religious context), the contribution of religions to building vibrant civic societies.

 The research would include a review of relevant literature and media analysis, possibly in cooperation with our partner Universities in Poland, Slovakia, Ukraine.